To understand why I scan documents and why I scan them the way I do, you need to know what I am trying to achieve.

 I have no desire to preserve the look and feel of documents in their original state - see music cover (left).

 I choose the mode to suit the original.
 The front cover of many pieces of sheet music is in at least one colour, sometimes more.
 Detail is from Blaze Away by Abe Holzmann.
+Click the image for the full sheet music.

 Some technical documents contain photographs, usually monochrome.
 For these I choose greyscale.